BehaviorTree/BehaviorTree.CPP/docs/SequenceNode.md

-This node is particularly useful to continuously check Conditions; but the user should also be careful when using asynchronous children, to be sure that thy are not ticked more often that expected.
+This node is particularly useful to continuously check Conditions; but the user should also be careful when using asynchronous children, to be sure that they are not ticked more often that expected.

 Let's take a look at another example: